mikasarkinjain/STL_Viewer_and_Analyzer/README.md

 ```
 Make sure you have Java installed.

+Sample STL files are included in the package.

 ### Authors and Contributors
 Mika Sarkin Jain, Ida Huang
 Stuyvesant High School, New York City